[PATCH] CSV Parsing Speedup

 (James, this patch is improved & faster from the one I emailed to you on 8/21.
 Putting into this ticket to make it easier to track any changes.)

-#1 Updated by JEG2 (James Gray) almost 8 years ago
+#1 Updated by JEG2 (James Gray) about 8 years ago

 - Due date set to 12/31/2009

 I just wanted to state that I am aware of this patch and do plan to apply something like it.
 I'm purposefully waiting a bit to see how the new FasterCSV release, which uses a similar non-regex approach, fairs in the wild.
 When I fill confident we've made the right choice to switch parsing strategies, I will commit some version of this patch.